No matter how carefully you may use your Samsung washing machine, it may fail someday.

 The Samsung washer is noisy

 The worn bearing is a more serious cause of the noise.
-To replace it you need to know the appliance structure or to have the diagram of your Samsung washing machine.
+To replace it, you need to know the appliance structure or have the diagram of your Samsung washing machine.

-You can see this video for a detailed guidance on how to replace the bearings:
+You can see this video for detailed guidance on how to replace the bearings: